-Lancaster Road - U. S. 95 to Ferndale - Key Note 9785: As of September 30, 2015, this reconstruction project was complete, but is still on the active list with the Idaho Transportation Department.
-Lakes Highway District accepted the completed project in this fiscal year.
+Lancaster Road - U. S. 95 to Ferndale - Key Note 9785: As of September 30, 2015, this reconstruction project was complete, but was still on the active list with the Idaho Transportation Department.
+Lakes Highway District accepted the completed project in that fiscal year.
 As of September 30, 2015 this project had matching funds of \$17,866 still with the Idaho Transportation Department.
-These funds will not be given to the District until ITD has officially closed the project, which may be anywhere from two to five years.
+The project was officially closed and the matching funds were received in the amount of \$14,723.66 from ITD during the fiscal year ending September 30, 2016.

 Old Hwy 95 - Hwy 53 to Chilco - Key Note 11992: As of September 30, 2015, this project was complete, but still on the active list with the Idaho Transportation Department.
-Lakes Highway District accepted the completed project in this fiscal year.
+Lakes Highway District accepted the completed project in that fiscal year.
 As of September 30, 2015 this project had matching funds of \$123,816 still with the Idaho Transportation Department.
-These funds will not be given to the District until ITD has officially closed the project, which may be anywhere from two to five years.
+The project was officially closed and the matching funds were received in the amount of \$111,877.44 from ITD during the fiscal year ending September 30, 2016.